-Doin' Our Bit in the War on Crime
+Doin' My Bit in the War on Crime

 This is the only image I have of those years.
 I don't even remember the names of the women in the picture.

-What I do remember is that behind the door in the picture above were hundreds of guns.
+What I do remember is that behind that door in the picture above were hundreds of guns.